Reaction times are as bad as when under the influence of alcohol

 We all know the feeling: after a short night, we're tired and less focused.
 If this lack of sleep extends over a longer period, it has measurable consequences for the body.

-A sleep deficit has a similar effect on our reaction times as alcohol.
+Sleep deprivation has a similar effect on our reaction times as alcohol.
 After 24 hours without sleep, participants in a study displayed, on average, similar reactions to people with a blood alcohol level of one part per thousand .
 There are however exceptions: some people are less sensitive to little sleep and their abilities are hardly affected.

-In addition to reaction times and decision-making behaviour, insufficient sleep also affects the mind in other ways: memory skills decrease, and we quickly become irritable and unfocused.
+In addition to reaction times and decision-making behaviour, insufficient sleep also affects the mind in other ways: memory skills worsen, and we quickly become irritable and unfocused.
 Depression is also closely linked to lack of sleep.
 In other words, a sleep deficit can trigger depressive moods.
 In turn, sufferers of depression often sleep poorly – a vicious cycle.

-Insufficient sleep affects gene activity
+Sleep deprivation affects gene activity

 What many people don't know is that our genes work our whole life long.
 The body depends on gene activity, known as gene expression, as it performs functions such as cell regeneration, for example.
 Sleep also affects gene expression, according to a group of researchers at the University of Surrey.